Asymmetric All-Pay Auctions with Spillovers: Applications

 where $f_i, \ell_i$ are strictly decreasing, continuously differentiable functions such that $f_i(s) > \ell_i(s)$, $\lim_{s\to\infty} \ell_i(s) = -\infty$, $\ell_i(0) = 0$, and $\alpha_i = 1 - \alpha_{-i} \in (0,1)$.

-The typical WoA is known to admit multiple equilibria and therefore does not satisfy the assumptions in Section \ref{sec:assumptions}.\footnote{In particular, it violates assumptions A\ref{cond:mon} and A\ref{cond:int}.} We propose a general perturbation that does.
+The typical WoA admits multiple equilibria and therefore does not satisfy the assumptions in Section \ref{sec:assumptions}.
+In particular, it violates monotonicity (A\ref{cond:mon}) and interiority (A\ref{cond:int}) because the payoff of the winner is constant (and therefore non-decreasing) in the Player's own score.

+We propose a general perturbation that selects a unique equilibrium of the WoA, and show that such a perturbation is solvable under our framework.\footnote{The problem of equilibrium selection in WoAs has been widely studied in the literature \citep{georgiadis2022absence, myatt2005instant}.
+One way to select a unique equilibrium is to truncate the game, as in \citet{nalebuff1985exit}, so that at some point in finite time both players prefer to exit.
+A different way to select for an equilibrium, which we discuss in more detail, is to introduce a small probability that a player that never exits.
+See, for example, \citet{abreu2000bargaining,kambe2019n,Kornhauser1989ReputationAP}.}

 Suppose, the winner's outcome is decreasing in her own score -- even if this dependence is minimal:

 for any strictly increasing continuously differentiable function $\varepsilon_i$ with $\varepsilon_i(0) = 0$ and $\lim_{s\to\infty}\varepsilon_i(s)>f_i(0)$ for all $i$.

 We denominate this variant a \textit{WoA with costly preparation}, as there is some small preparation cost $\varepsilon(s)$ incurred to set score $s$ -- i.e. the maximum amount of time $s$ one wishes to participate for.
 For example, a company engaged in a price war might have to build up inventory in advance or secure a costly line of credit.